Six African countries to receive mRNA vaccine technology in WHO project | Health

 Six African countries to receive mRNA vaccine technology in WHO project

-The World Health Organization (WHO) said on Friday that six African countries - Egypt, Kenya, Nigeria, Senegal, South Africa and Tunisia - would be the first on the continent to receive the technology needed to produce mRNA vaccines.
+The World Health Organization said on Friday six African countries - Egypt, Kenya, Nigeria, Senegal, South Africa and Tunisia - would be the first on the continent to receive the technology needed to produce mRNA vaccines.
+"Organizations such as COVAX and GAVI need to commit to buying vaccines from local manufacturers instead of going outside of those hubs that have been set up."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)